aitormagan/nd009t-capstone-starter/starter/README.md

 ### Model Evaluation and Validation

-In order to calculate the RMSE and compare the results of my models with the ones developer by others, I deployed the model and executed an inference for every test objects (check the Jupyter notebook).
+In order to calculate the RMSE and compare the results of my models with the ones developer by others, I deployed the model and executed an inference for every test object (check the Jupyter notebook).
 Here are the results:

 | Class | Accuracy | RMSE |
 |---|---|---|